 Overview

 The development of tidal energy infrastructure in Nova Scotia can allow rural communities and the province to reduce their dependence on fossil fuels.
-Simultaneously, this challenge allows small and medium sized enterprises, academics and regulators to become world leaders in tools, methods and strategies for the effective monitoring of tidal energy devices, the marine environment and social impact.
-This project aims to support the sustainable development of tidal energy in the Bay of Fundy by providing services science to fill knowledge gaps identified by regulators, industry, and academic collaborators.
+Simultaneously, this challenge allows small and medium sized enterprises, academics, and regulators to become world leaders in tools, methods, and strategies for the effective monitoring of tidal energy devices, the marine environment, and social impact.
+This project supports the sustainable development of tidal energy in the Bay of Fundy by providing services science to fill knowledge gaps identified by regulators, industry, and academic collaborators.

 Research benefits